top of page

 Symphony Orchestra

-Work commissioned in 2016 by the UNAM Philharmonic Orchestra.
+Work commissioned by the UNAM Philharmonic Orchestra, 2016.

-In 1610 Galileo was experimenting with his brand-new telescope.
-The novel device had been used for spying and navigation, but no one had pointed it at the sky.
-Then, when he focused his lens on Jupiter, he discovered four little dots lined up.
-At first, he thought they were stars, until he noticed that their daily location was moving in the opposite direction.
-This anomaly increased his interest, since in addition to changing their positions, they were following Jupiter's transit through the zodiac.
-He finally concluded that they were not stars but moons orbiting the planet, now known as: Io, Europa, Ganymede and Callisto.
+In 1610, Galileo was experimenting with his brand-new telescope.
+The novel artifact had been used for spying and navigation, but no one had pointed it at the sky.
+Then, focusing his lens on Jupiter, he discovered four aligned little dots.
+At first, he believed they were stars, until he noticed that their daily location moved in the opposite direction.
+This anomaly increased his interest, as in addition to changing position among themselves, they followed Jupiter's transit through the zodiac.
+He finally concluded that they were not stars but moons orbiting the planet, now known as: Io, Europa, Ganymede, and Callisto.

-Io's close orbit causes strong gravitational tides that heat its interior, causing the most tectonic activity in the solar system.
-Europa is covered by a thick layer of ice, which, tortured by Jovian gravity, cracks, propelling geysers emanating from the deep interior ocean.
-Ganymede, the largest of all, has its own magnetic field, evidence of molten iron spinning in its core.
-Callisto, which rotates once per orbit, shows the same face to the planet and has a back full of craters from countless bodies attracted by the planetary giant.
+Io's close orbit causes strong gravitational tides that heat its interior, causing the greatest tectonic activity in the solar system.
+Europa is covered by a thick layer of ice, which, tortured by Jupiter's gravity, cracks, propelling geysers emanating from the deep inner ocean.
+Ganymede, the largest of all, possesses its own magnetic field, evidence of the molten iron that rotates in its core.
+Callisto, which rotates once for each orbit, shows the same face to the planet and has its back full of craters from countless bodies attracted by the planetary giant.

 PERFORMANCES